 - Next add the sweet potato, carrots and pepper to the pan, stirring well for a couple of minutes.

-- Now we add the chopped tomatoes, water and tamari and the gluten free vegetarian chili starts to take shape.
-Again, give everything a really good stir and turn the heat up to medium until the mixture starts to bubble.
+- Tip the chopped tomatoes, water and tamari into the pan.
+Give everything a really good stir and turn the heat up to medium until the mixture starts to bubble.
 Then turn the heat back to medium-low and leave the chili to simmer, covered with a lid, for 30 minutes.

 - After this time, add the black beans and sweetcorn, then cook for a further 20 minutes.

 - Then add the spinach to the pan, allowing it to wilt on top of the gluten free vegetarian chili with the lid on the pan.
 This should take 5 minutes, then you can stir through.